Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Hnn** Heater number
 * **Fnn** Fan number
 * **Jnn** Input pin number.
-In RRF 3.7.0-beta.3 and later the C parameter may name a virtual input fed by a filament monitor instead of a physical pin: "fm0.switch" follows the filament present indication of the filament monitor of extruder 0, and "fm0.motion" reads active while that monitor has detected filament movement within the last 0.5 seconds.
+In RRF 3.7.0-beta.3 and later the C parameter may name a virtual input fed by a filament monitor instead of a physical pin.
+The name is "fmN.switch" or "fmN.motion" where N is the number of the extruder the monitor is configured for (the D parameter of M591): "fm0.switch" follows the filament present indication of the filament monitor of extruder 0, and "fm0.motion" reads active while that monitor has detected filament movement within the last 0.5 seconds.
 A leading '!' inverts the state.
 * **Pnn** or **Snn** Output/servo pin number.
 Each P and/or S number needs to be unique, eg P1, P2, S3 P4, S5 etc. Servo pins are GpOut pins with a different default PWM frequency.
 * **Rnn** Spindle number
 * **Dn** (Duet 3 MB6HC only) SD slot number.
 The only value supported is 1.